BHGC/website/content/join/index.md

 campus.
 Wed Sept 7 @ 11am-1:30pm: Meet us at the North Gate on UC Berkeley campus.
-Wed Sept 7 @ 7pm:DON'T MISS!If you want to learn to hang glide this year this is your chance.
-Come to our introduction, talk to pilots and flying students, watch some flying videos, andsign up(due to popularity there is likely going to be a lottery - you'll know when you walk home).
+Wed Sept 7 @ 7pm: DON'T MISS!
+If you want to learn to hang glide this year this is your chance.
+Come to our introduction, talk to pilots and flying students, watch some flying videos, andsign up (due to popularity there is likely going to be a lottery - you'll know when you walk home).
 Where:102 Wurster, UC Berkeley campus.